Last Updated on November 17, 2025 by Sam

 Before you reach the floating market you will also visit the Maeklong Railway Market – where trains pass in between the market stalls several times a day.
 Seeing the vendors quickly pack up their goods to make way for the train to pass is fascinating, and a highlight of the day trip.

-Click here to book a day trip this amazing day trip on the Get Your Guide website!
+Click here to book this amazing day trip on the Get Your Guide website!

 Temple Walking Tour